Three.js Tutorial for Absolute Beginners

 Washed out background

-The issue is related to the color space, which falls outside the scope of this tutorial.
-Further details on this topic will be covered in a future article.
+The issue is related to color space, which is beyond the scope of this tutorial.
+For further details, refer to this article.

 That said, to address the issue, simply add this line of code: